XingchenCedricXu/xingchencedricxu.github.io/_pages/teachingservice.md

 ## Teaching Assistant
 - MSIS 549: Machine Learning & Artificial Intelligence For Business Applications, 2022-2023
-- MSIS 512: Information Security & Assurance In A Networked World, 2022-2023
+- MSIS 512: Information Security & Assurance in a Networked World, 2022-2023
 - IS 460: Systems Analysis and Design, 2022-2023
 - IS 445: Database Management, 2021-2022, 2023-2024
 - IS 410: Networks and Cybersecurity, 2021-2022